snelson44/847/lab1-handout/README.md

 Two plots will be output for each image, one of the spikepositions and one of the spiketimes.

-The spikes inside the 3x3 receptive field of the final image will also be reported in a csv named `spiketimes.csv`
+The spikes inside the 3x3 receptive field of each image will also be reported in a csv named `spiketimes.csv`

 ## Notes for grading